 - Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ('SPPI'), and that are not designated at FVTPL, are measured at amortised cost.
-The carrying amount of these assets is adjusted by any expected credit loss allowance recognised and measured as described in note 27(a)(ii)(4).
+The carrying amount of these assets is adjusted by any expected credit loss allowance recognised and measured as described in note 29(a)(ii)(4).
 Interest income from these financial assets is included in 'Interest and similar income' using the effective interest rate method. - Fair value through other comprehensive income (FVOCI): Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent solely payments of principal and interest, and that are not designated at FVTPL, are measured at fair value through other comprehensive income (FVOCI).
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortised cost which are recognised in profit or loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in 'Gains on securities trading'.
-Interest income from these financial assets is included in interest income using the effective interest rate method. - Fair value through profit or loss: Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented in the profit or loss statement within 'Gains/loss from financial assets at FVTPL' in the period in which it arises, Interest income from these financial assets is included in interest income using the effective interest rate method.
+Interest income from these financial assets is included in interest income using the effective interest rate method.